Best Ideas for St Valentine’s Email Newsletters

 Ideas for St Valentine’s newsletters

-Discount for a love story
+2. Exchange your discount for a love story

 Announce that you will give $10-20-30 back only if people share their love story on your website.
 The mandatory condition is sharing a photo of them together.
 Or you may ask for a love confession, published on your website, with a photo attached, as well.